RalphHightower/RalphHightower/ProgrammingArticles.md

 ## Facebook[^2]

+[^2]: Sorry Meta, but you will always be known as Facebook.

 | [Meta, aka Facebook Engineering Blog](https://engineering.fb.com/) |
 |-----|
 | [How Precision Time Protocol is being deployed at Meta](https://engineering.fb.com/2022/11/21/productin-engineering/precision-time-protocol-at-meta/) |